thomasrobertgee/thomasrobertgee.github.io/README.md

 with the hover style, as you will see in the first three sections of the page.

 ### External Links
 Whilst adding links to my LinkedIn and Github seemed necessary for potential employers, I also added my Twitter and Pinterest to show viewers more about my personality and my interests.
+I will eventually add a Codepen link once I have some projects in there.

 1. All icons in the first section are links to my social media accounts.